Skip to content

 Open the web interface

-As shown in the figure below, select an audio file with the voice you want to clone (duration 3-10 seconds, clear pronunciation, clean background).
+As shown below, select an audio file (3-10 seconds long, clear pronunciation, clean background) whose voice you want to clone.

-Then, enter the text corresponding to the audio in the Text of prompt speech on the right.
-Enter the text you want to generate on the left, and finally click the Generate button at the bottom to start execution.
+Then, enter the corresponding text of the audio in the Text of prompt speech field on the right, input the text you want to generate on the left, and finally click the Generate button at the bottom to start.

 Execute voice cloning

 Spark-TTS is very similar to F5-TTS.
-With a simple modification, Spark-TTS can be directly used in the F5-TTS dubbing channel of pyVideotrans.
+With a simple modification, it can be used directly in the F5-TTS dubbing channel of pyVideoTrans.

-• Open the webui.py file and paste the following code above line 135:
+• Open the webui.py file and paste the following code around line 135:

 python